Georgetown County, South Carolina: Geography

 A tiny community accessible only by boat is on Sandy Island, in the Pee Dee River.
 Residents are descendants of slaves who worked plantations on the island, and they are trying to keep out development.
-Recently the Federal government began buying land along the rivers for the new Waccamaw Wildlife Refuge, which is intended to protect such wild areas.
-The headquarters of the refuge will be at Yauhannah in the northern part of the county.
+The Federal government bought land along the rivers for the Waccamaw National Wildlife Refuge, which is intended to protect such wild areas.
+The visitor center and headquarters of the refuge is located at Yauhannah in the northern part of the county.